-# On-premise agent installation using RPM Linux package
+# On-prem agent installation using RPM Linux package

-This guide describes the installation of on-premise agent using the RPM Linux package for operating systems like Red Hat, Fedora, and Centos.
+This guide describes the installation of an on-prem agent using the RPM Linux package for operating systems like Red Hat, Fedora, and Centos.

 TIP